Akomal/Carmen_db_Dbt/README.md

-Carmen_db_Dbt
-Carmen_db_Dbt is an open-source data transformation project created using dbt (data build tool) to transform and model data for the fictional company, Carmen's Cars.
-The goal of this project is to demonstrate how to use dbt to create a data pipeline that transforms raw data into usable and reliable data for business analytics and reporting.
+#Carmen_db_Dbt is an open-source data transformation project created using dbt (data build tool) to transform and model data for the fictional company, Carmen's Cars.
+The goal of this project is to demonstrate how to use dbt to create a data pipeline that transforms raw data into usable and reliable data for business analytics and reporting. /n

-Requirements
+##Requirements
 To run this project, you will need:

 dbt installed on your machine